How to Teach Digraph SH: 5 Best Tips + FREE Poster!

 Use Decodable Texts

 After teaching and practicing digraph SH in isolation, move your students to text.
-Use digraph sentences and decodable texts with concepts specific to digraph SH.
+Use decodable digraph sentences and decodable texts with concepts specific to digraph SH.

 Decodable texts require children to apply phonics concepts to connected text.
-See if kids are able to able to recognize digraphs in words when reading and carrying meaning.
-Our Digraph SH Booklet (seen above) has decodable sentences plus even more practice worksheets!
+As a teacher, they let us see if kids are able to able to recognize digraphs in words when reading and carrying meaning.

-If students are successful, you can move on and teach other digraphs like Digraph CH.
-If your students are struggling in text, continue practicing digraphs sh using the tips outlined above.
+If you find your students are struggling in text, continue practicing digraphs sh using the tips outlined above.

 Download & Print

 DOWNLOAD TERMS: All of our resources and printables are designed for personal use only in homes and classrooms.
 Each teacher must download his or her own copy.
-Please do not save to a shared drive, reproduce our resources on the web, or make photocopies for anyone besides your own students.
+You may not: Save our files to a shared drive, reproduce our resources on the web, or make photocopies for anyone besides your own students.
 To share with others, please use the social share links provided or distribute the link to the blog post so others can download their own copies.
 Your support in this allows us to keep making free resources for everyone!
 Please see our Creative Credits page for information about the licensed clipart we use.
 If you have any questions or concerns regarding our terms, please email us.
 Thank you!